Skip to content

 As you can see, the BaseModule class provides a refresh flag used internally for refreshing and a log object for the module to use for logging.

 At initialization, each module receives a PlatformConfig, a module_config dictionary and a CallbackRegistrar.
-For the module to do anything, it must read the provided configuration from platform_configand module_config and register callbacks to perform data analysis using the registrar object.
+For the module to do anything, it must read the provided configuration from platform_config and module_config and register callbacks to perform data analysis using the registrar object.
 Let's go through them one at a time.

 Configuration

-PlatformConfig contains the entire DP³ platform configuration, which includes the application name, worker counts, which worker processes is the module running in and a ModelSpec which contains the entity specification.
+PlatformConfig contains the entire DP³ platform configuration, which includes the application name, worker counts, which worker processes the module is running in, and a ModelSpec which contains the entity specification.

 If you want to create configuration specific to the module itself, create a .yml configuration file named as the module itself inside the modules/ folder, as described in the modules configuration page.
 This configuration will be then loaded into the module_config dictionary for convenience.
-Please place code that loads the module configuration into the load_config method, where you will recieve both the platform_config and module_config as arguments.
+Please place code that loads the module configuration into the load_config method, where you will receive both the platform_config and module_config as arguments.

 Reloading configuration